 To determine the confidence interval for M, we need to calculate the lower and upper bounds.
 The idea behind it is for a fixed x, m, and N , we find the values of M , where for the distribution with that M , the value of x is unlikely to occur.
 Thus, the M's that are found as lower and upper bounds represent the value M has to be to make the chosen value of x unlikely to occur.
 This gives us all the M values such that the x is in the middle 100(1 - α)% of the distribution.
 We do this on both ends to find the lower and upper confidence bounds.
 In other words, for a fixed x, we push as many M's into the rejection region as long as the probability of either the upper or lower tail does not exceed α2.
 These M's become a part of the rejection region, and all the M's that are not in either tail are in the acceptance region.

 To calculate the lower bound, we first start with the smallest possible value of M (i.e. m ).
-We then increment M until the cumulative probability PX≤x is just below (without going over) α2, where α is the significance level.
-In contrast, to calculate the upper bound, we start with the largest possible value of M (i.e. N ) and decrement M until the cumulative probability PX≥x is just below (without going over) α2.
+We then increment M until the cumulative probability PX≤x|M,N is just below (without going over) α2, where α is the significance level.
+In contrast, to calculate the upper bound, we start with the largest possible value of M (i.e. N ) and decrement M until the cumulative probability PX≥x|M,N is just below (without going over) α2.

 Example of Finding a 95% Confidence Interval for M using the Analog to the Clopper-Pearson Method: